JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 The new approach to incremental compilation supports changes made inside dependent non-Kotlin modules, includes an improved compilation avoidance, and is compatible with the [Gradle build cache](#gradle-build-cache-support).

-All these advancements decrease the number of non-incremental builds, making the overall compilation time faster.
-The most significant benefit of the new approach is expected if you use the build cache or frequently make changes in non-Kotlin Gradle modules.
+All of these enhancements decrease the number of non-incremental builds, making the overall compilation time faster.
+You will receive the most benefit if you use the build cache, or, frequently make changes in non-Kotlin Gradle modules.

 To enable this new approach, set the following option in your `gradle.properties`: